 The course text is Norton Mix: Sociology Reader which I have edited (Norton, 2016).
 The book is a collection of readings that has been customized for this course; it is assigned to enhance comprehension of the material presented in class.
 It is sold by the college bookstore and there are four copies on reserve in the QCC library.
 Written work is expected to integrate insights from the readings.
 In addition to the required reader, I recommend an online text as a reference: Open Stax Introduction to Sociology 2e https://openstaxcollege.org/textbooks/introduction-to-sociology-2e

 Regular class meetings are in M126 which is a “Smart Room” equipped with Internet capability.
-There is no role in the class conversation for personal technology, especially phones and texting which connect you to a conversation outside of class.
-I invite you to consider class meetings as an opportunity to reclaim the “here and now” (see Andrew Sullivan, “I Used to Be a Human Being”, New York Magazine, 9.18.16).
+There is no role in the class conversation for personal technology, especially phones and texting which connect you to a conversation outside of class. a phone detracts from the listening necessary for class conversation and note taking.

 - A course grade is determined by computing an average of grades assigned to research projects (presentations and written reports).
 There will be 4 research projects required for completion of the course.

 - Contributions to class discussion – defined as enhancing the group learning experience - are factored into the final grade (20%).
 This is based on the 4 in-class presentations of a first draft.
-A class grade is impacted by behavioral disruptions of the classroom conversation such as persistent lateness and the extraneous use of personal technology (cell phones, iPods, laptops, etc.) which is a distraction that serves an agenda outside this class.
-A class participation grade reflects respect for the other and for the fundamental class project: furthering objective knowledge about a subject that often evokes strong emotions.
-Because you have to be in class to participate, attendance has an impact on this grade.
+A class grade is impacted by behavioral disruptions and distractions the extraneous use of personal technology (cell phones, iPods, laptops, etc.).

 - Projects must be completed in a timely fashion; this refers both to in-class presentations and written submissions.
 Students are encouraged to conference with me if additional time is necessary.
 Irresponsibility results in grading penalties.